gear-foundation/gear-wiki/docs/examples/tequila-train.md

 ## Implementation details

-One user (he may be a player or not) uploads the game program and initialize it.
+One user (he may be a player or not) uploads the game program and initializes it.
 Initialization data is a vector of players’ public addresses:

 ```rust title="contracts/io/src/lib.rs"
 pub struct Players {